 Windows Performance Counters

-In the event that you have servers running a Java app server such as Tomcat, you can also add Java MBeans monitors based on a previously configured JMX connection (your best bet here is to configure a localhost connection where possible so that your connection can be used within a template and applied to each server, rather than using a server-specific JMX connection).
+In the event that you have servers running a Java app server such as Tomcat, you can also add Java MBeans monitors based on a previously configured JMX connection (it’s best to configure a localhost connection where possible so that your connection can be used within a template and applied to each server, rather than using a server-specific JMX connection).

 Notifications can be set for each Server Template.
 Here you can choose a severity of when a notification group will be alerted.
-The "Manage Groups" button above will take you to a screen to create a new notification group.
-(To get more information on Notification Groups and how to add users to these groups, see the Setting Up Notification Groups article.
+The “Manage Groups” button above will take you to a screen to create a new notification group.
+For more information see the Setting Up Notification Groups article.

-In the Selected Servers Tab, you can view which servers are using a certain template.
-You can easily specify whether or not a server will use a certain template.
-For example, by sliding the Windows 2008 server to the right (shown above) to start using this template, the server will inherit the monitoring configurations of the Windows Server Default Template and all previously configured monitors for that server will be overridden.
+In the Selected Servers Tab, you can view which servers are using the selected template.
 If a server is removed from a template, you will be prompted to associate the server with another template.
-(All servers must be assigned to a template).
+All servers must be assigned to a template.